+Complacency is the enemy.
 Earthquake Information.
 Grinding poverty and tectonic volatility make a devastating combination.
 Haiti was a humanitarian disaster even before the earthquake hit.

 Forgiveness for Haiti?
 We should be begging theirs.
 If we are to believe the G7 finance ministers, Haiti is on its way to getting something it has deserved for a very long time: full "forgiveness" of its foreign debt.

 In Port-au-Prince, Haitian economist Camille Chalmers has been watching these developments with cautious optimism.
 Debt cancellation is a good start, he told al-Jazeera English, but: "It's time to go much further.
 We have to talk about reparations and restitution for the devastating consequences of debt. " In this telling, the whole idea that Haiti is a debtor needs to be abandoned.

 They are also Haiti's stigmata: the wounds of a nation caused by the near-complete deforestation of a land that was once a rich tropical habitat.
 But after a hurricane season in which this, the poorest nation in the western hemisphere, was struck by four intense storms triggering flash floods and landslides that took hundreds of lives and created tens of thousands of refugees, richer nations are again being asked to help a country often described as beyond hope.
 So far, the call for aid has fallen on mainly deaf ears.

 Each time the sky darkened and drops began to fall, it took just hours for torrential downpours to soften hillsides into sludge and send mounds of slick, wet earth crashing into homes.
 Survivors scrambled on to roofs and watched helplessly as others perished in one of the Caribbean's worst disasters of recent years.
 The four tropical storms, ending with September's Hurricane Ike, turned Haiti into a wasteland.
 Nearly 800 people died, about 60% of the country's harvest was destroyed and entire cities were rendered desolate and uninhabitable.
 Life in the western hemisphere's poorest country went from grim to desperate.
 Haiti's Hurricane History.
 The catastrophic earthquake of 2010 is only the latest--and worst--natural disaster to devastate the nation of Haiti.

 Up until the quake, the hurricane season of 2008 was the cruelest natural disaster ever experienced in Haiti.
 Four storms--Fay, Gustav, Hanna, and Ike--dumped heavy rains on the impoverished nation.
 The rugged hillsides, stripped bare of 98% of their forest cover thanks to deforestation, let flood waters rampage into large areas of the country.
 Particularly hard-hit was Gonaives, the fourth largest city.
 According to reliefweb.org, Haiti suffered 793 killed, with 310 missing and another 593 injured.
 The year 2008 was only one of many years hurricane have brought untold misery to Haiti.
 Why does Haiti suffer a seemingly disproportionate number of natural disasters?
 What can be done to reduce these human-worsened natural disasters?
 Organizations Active in Haitian Relief Efforts: Reasons Behind Haiti’s Poverty.
 Long before the biggest natural disaster in Haiti's history shook Port-au-Prince on the afternoon of Jan.
 12, the Caribbean nation of 10 million struggled to feed and shelter its expanding population.